How long will it take to wrap my vehicle?

 The installation time depends entirely on the complexity of the design and your vehicle.
 The turnaround time for a vehicle wrap can vary from an hour to two weeks.
 Our team provides accurate estimates for wrapping your vehicle.

 Let us take a look at it.
-We’ll review your file and let you know whether it is print ready or not for free!
-Send us an email at email@example.com.
+We’ll review your file and let you know whether it is print-ready or not for free!
+Please send us an email at email@example.com.

 Where do you install vehicle wraps?

 We wrap vehicles from all over across the Greater Toronto Area.
 Visit our garage to see us in action.

 How long does a car wrap last?